michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 7

-1. Shiggaion of David, which he sang unto the Lord, concerning the words of Cush the Benjamite.O Lord my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:words: or, business
+1. Shiggaion of David, which he sang unto the Lord, concerning the words of Cush the Benjamite.O Lord my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:

-2. Lest he tear my soul like a lion, rending it in pieces, while there is none to deliver.none…: Heb. not a deliverer
+2. Lest he tear my soul like a lion, rending it in pieces, while there is none to deliver.

 3. O Lord my God, if I have done this; if there be iniquity in my hands;